As a Therapist

 I am a board certified Licensed Professional Counselor (LPC) and a Certified Clinical Trauma Professional (CCTP).

-For the past 10 years, I have successfully counseled groups, individuals, couples, families, and children.
+For over 10 years, I have successfully counseled groups, individuals, couples, families, and children.
 I served as a Senior Clinician at Rutgers – UBHC Partial Hospital in Piscataway, NJ, until January 2015.
 I have a special interest in Psycho-Neuro therapy along with the effect of diet (internal echo system) on brain functioning.
 I earned my Master’s degree in Counseling from the University of Texas at San Antonio, and a Bachelor’s degree in Psychology from Punjab University, Chandigarh, India.

 I practice functional therapy, which means when you meet me for a consult or for therapy, instead of giving you a diagnosis and starting treatment, I strive to first know you as a WHOLE person.
 Our minds and bodies are powerful self-regulating devices, and we can rely on their synchronicity to accommodate our fast-changing needs.
 To help you reach self-regulation, I’ll employ evidence-based techniques from Psychology (CBT, DBT, etc.), Neurosciences (neurotransmitters, gene impressions, brain cells, etc.), and Yoga Philosophy (mindfulness, mediation, mudras, and basic stretches).
 In addition, I’ll collaborate with psychiatrists and other doctors if necessary.
 Self-regulation is important for maintaining equilibrium, and it takes a committed effort to achieve.
 I’ll work hard with you because input equals output, and I want you to succeed.